maistra/istio-operator/bundle/README.md

 `Kiali` is an open-source project that provides a graphical user interface to visualize the service mesh topology, see [Kiali](https://istio.io/latest/docs/ops/integrations/kiali/) for more information.

-To install Prometheus you will need to follow this steps:
+To install Kiali, perform the following steps:

 1. Deploy `Kiali`: